 By closely tracking our energy consumption we have a greater awareness of what you’re using.

 While installing solar panels is not a cheap investment, it can be a great way to save money in the long term.
-Solar panels convert the sun’s natural energy into usable electricity for your home so you need to buy less electricity from a supplier.
+Residential solar panels convert the sun’s natural energy into usable electricity for your home so you need to buy less electricity from a supplier.

 Solar panels are more efficient and less expensive than they have ever been before.
 What’s more, using electricity which has been generated through renewable energy rather than fossil fuels is much kinder to the environment and will lower your carbon footprint.
 If you are interested in solar panels you can find answers to common solar questions.